dorayaki4369/laravel-decorator/README.md

 class MyService
 {
+    public function __constructor(
+        // You can define the constructor but the constructor's arguments must be able to resolve from the service container. public readonly Application $app,
+    )
+    {
+    }

     #[LogDecorator]
     #[CacheDecorator] // the CacheDecorator will be executed after the LogDecorator
     public function handle(int $value1, int $value2): int